MohammedAjaji/ROS-on-Jetson-nano/README.md

-# ROS-on-Jetson-nano
+# Install ROS on Jetson-nano
-### ROS on Jetson nano  task 2 for AI at SmartMethods summer training
+### Install ROS on Jetson nano  task 2 for AI at SmartMethods summer training

 1- Open a new terminal